danielsansrj/teste_pacotes_img/README.md

 # package_name

 Description.
-The package processamento-imagens is used to:
+The package processsss is used to:

 	- Plotar imagem

 	-